Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 ### Honor Code

 All students and faculty at Allegheny College are bound by the Honor Code.
 Everyone expects that your behavior reflects this commitment.
+Given the eminently shareable and reproducible nature of code, the Department of Computer and Information Science adds the following statement to the general college
-Given the eminently shareable and reproducible nature of code, the Department of Computer Science adds the following statement to the general college policy:
+policy:

 > It is recognized that an important part of the learning process in any course, and particularly in computer science, derives from thoughtful discussions with